CACFP Meal Patterns

 CACFP Bulletins

-The CDSS has published the following CACFP Bulletins related to the CACFP MP and guidance for California CACFP Operators.
+The CDSS published the CACFP Bulletin: CACFP-01-2020 Documentation Requirements for the CACFP, which provides guidance on documentation requirements for the meal patterns.
 Additional CACFP Bulletins can be found on CDSS CACFP Bulletins.

 USDA Policy Memoranda